hyperledger-labs/harmonia/src/adhara/interop-service/crosschainInterop/README.md

 4. Party B constructs an Ethereum event attestation proof, using it as proof that the trade cancellation was started on the leading Ethereum network.
 5. Party B executes the crosschain function call on the follower Ethereum network to perform the trade cancellation which, after successful verification of the proof, cancels the trade and follow leg hold on the follower Ethereum network.

-The DvP settlement use case flow for starting cancellation of a trade on the leading Corda network:
+The general crosschain DvP settlement use case flow for starting cancellation of a trade on the leading Corda network:

 1. Party A and Party B agree to settle a DvP trade via off-chain orchestration.
 2. Party B places the payment leg cash on hold for Party A, marking the XvP contract as notary on the Ethereum network.